learn-co-curriculum/fewpjs-asynchrony-with-xhr/README.md

 developers use `fetch()` these days, it's not uncommon to be asked about XHR in job interview questions.
 Additionally, XHR shows how the ideas behind event-based programming were carried forward to support remote data retrieval.

+We're going to work with XHR so that we gain a sense of some of its pain points.
+By understanding these "rough edges," we'll appreciate why JavaScript added the `Promise` class to its bag of tricks and how `Promise`s can be stitched together to creat the `fetch()` function we know and love.

 ## Resources